-Economics overlaps with numerous

-Geography topics such as factors

-determining the location of industry,

-the environmental impact of economic

-activity and an analysis of the

-relationship between developed and
+Economics overlaps with numerous Geography topics such as factors determining the location of industry, the environmental impact of economic activity and an analysis of the relationship between developed and developing countries.

-developing countries.

-Assessment:

-Paper 1: 45 minutes (30%)
+Assessment: Paper 1: 45 minutes (30%)

-30 multiple-choice items (all questions to be answered).
+30 multiple-choice (MCQ) questions (all questions to be answered).

-Paper 2: 2 hours 15 minutes (70%)

-Structured questions (all questions to be answered).
-Paper 2 is a compulsory data response question, then a choice of 3 from 6 structured essay questions.
+Paper 2: 2 hours 15 minutes (70%) Part 1 (compulsory): Structured data response questions (all questions to be answered).
+Part 2: a choice of 3 from 6 structured essay questions.